 Agreement to sale the business in Russia

-On 6 December 2022 AmRest, through its subsidiaries AmRest Sp. z o.o. and AmRest Acquisition Limited, has entered into a share purchase agreement with Almira OOO, for the sale of its KFC restaurant business in Russia (the "Transaction").
-The closing of the Transaction is subject to the approval by competition authority in Russia, the consent by Yum!
-Brands Inc. and to other regulatory authorizations that may be applicable in Russia.
+On 6 December 2022 AmRest, through its subsidiaries AmRest Sp. z o.o. and AmRest Acquisition Limited entered into a share purchase agreement with Almira OOO, for the sale of its KFC restaurant business in Russia (the "Transaction").